Sneak Peek: The three most common TPM interview questions:

-While the TPM title itself clears all key components of the role that are important as T-Technical, P-Program/process execution, M-Management/Leadership, I will also add strategic thinking, great communication, and people skills as a best fit for this role.
+While the TPM title itself clears all-important critical components of the vital role, such as T-Technical, P-Program execution, M-Management/Leadership, I would also add strategic thinking, excellent communication, and people skills as the best suited for this role.

 Leadership and people skills are the key points for success because of the nature of the job.
 TPMs have to work with many people.
-They need to be really good listeners and exceptional communicators.
+They need to be excellent listeners and exceptional communicators.
 They need to be concise and to the point.
 That's really important.

 How did you get your start as a TPM?

-In one of my management positions I was running three different projects within a program, and I really liked that cross-functional leadership, partnership and collaboration.
-So, at some point in my career I just changed my title to be more aligned with what I do and what I am passionate about.
+So, I just changed my title to align with what I do and what I am passionate about at some point in my career.
 So this is a story about how I became a TPM.